Decoding HTML, The Language of Computers

 A 5th version of HTML is currently in draft form and is known as HTML5.
 The HTML5 standard has been worked on for a number of years, and adds a number of new features such as the ability to embed video and audio using purely HTML as opposed to HTML 4.01 methods that generally involve a 3rd party program known as Flash.

-A brief history of HTML
+Components of HTML

 The above example is how to make a hyperlink (usually just known as a link) with HTML.
 The entire thing is called an HTML element.
 An HTML element is generally wrapped with what are known as HTML tags.
 In this example, there is an opening tag, and a closing tag, ““.